Johan Renat

 Johan Gustaf Renat (1682–1744) was a Swedish soldier and cartographer.
 He is primarily known for his role in bringing detailed maps of Central Asia to Europe after close to two decades in captivity.

 Early career and Russian captivity

-Renat was the son of Dutch Jewish immigrants to Sweden, who took Swedish nationality in 1681, the year before his birth.
+Renat was the son of Dutch Jewish immigrants to Sweden, who converted to Christianity and took Swedish citizenship in 1681, the year before his birth.